gruntwork-io/docs/_docs-sources/guides/stay-up-to-date/cis/cis-1.5.0/deployment-walkthrough/step-4-verify-the-code-changes.md

 :::caution

-We strongly recommend that you verify the changes by following this step before executing Terraform/Terragrunt `apply`
+We strongly recommend that you verify the changes by following this step before executing `terraform/terragrunt apply`

 :::

 Upgrading to CIS AWS Foundations Benchmark v1.5.0 includes migrating to our new CIS RDS module, this breaking change will result in data loss if not updated correctly.

-We strongly recommend that you run `terraform plan` or `terragrunt plan` and verify that any RDS resources you have will be "updated in-place" and not destroyed with new resources created.
+We strongly recommend that you run `terraform plan` or `terragrunt plan` and verify that any RDS resources you have will not be destroyed with new resources created.

 ## The migrations were correctly executed